KMU-CSE/PJT_MSP430_KECCAK_KYBER_DILITHIUM/README.md

 Please select “New Workspace” and “New Project” in IAR Workbench and paste our code.
 The target device is "MSP430F67791", equipped with 32KB of RAM.
-The compiler used is "IAR C/C++ Compiler for MSP430 (version 8.10.3)", and we compile the code using the "High (Speed)" option, which is equivalent to the “-O3” option in GCC.
+The compiler used is "IAR C/C++ Compiler for MSP430 (version 8.10.3)", and we compile the code using the "High (Speed)" option.

-- In *Tools* → *Options* → *stack*, we enabled the flag `Enable stack usage tracking`, and measured stack usage via *View* → *stack* during runtime.
-- We measure cycle counts using the \texttt{CYCLECOUNTER} register in *View* → *registers*.
+### 1. Cycle Measurement

+Cycle counts are measured using the `CYCLECOUNTER` or `CCSTEP` registers.

+- Set a breakpoint at the target function (e.g., `kem_keypair`, `kem_enc`) and run the project.
+- During execution, enable **View → Registers** to monitor the `CYCLECOUNTER` or `CCSTEP` registers.
+  - `CYCLECOUNTER`: cumulative cycle count
+  - `CCSTEP`: cycle count for the currently executed function

+---

+### 2. Stack Usage Measurement

+To measure stack usage, enable the following options:

+- **Tools → Options → Stack**
+  - Enable `Enable stack usage tracking`
+- **Project Options → General Options → Stack/Heap**
+  - Increase the maximum stack observation range if necessary

+During execution, stack usage can be monitored via **View → Stack**.

+For accurate measurement:
+- Keep only the target function and required variables, and comment out all other code.
+- Set a breakpoint at the target function and run the program up to that point.
+- Execute the function, then compute the net stack usage as:

+Net stack usage = (observed stack usage) - (size of local variables)

+---

+### 3. Code Size Measurement

-- We measured code size from the *.map* file generated after the build.
+Code size is measured based on the `*.map` file generated after the build process.

 - Note: Code execution may take a long time.
 Please wait—this is expected behavior and not a bug.

 ## Example
 1. Create a workspace and project
 In IAR, create a new Workspace and Project.